javedali99/geospatial-and-earth-science-data/README.md

 ---

-## 🏙️ Infrastructure and Urban Data
+## 🏙️ Infrastructure, Population and Urban Data

 Infrastructure and urban datasets provide detailed information on roads, buildings, utilities, and urban development patterns.
 These datasets are critical for urban planning, infrastructure development, and smart city initiatives.